-- 2 limes, juiced (about 1/4 c.)
+- 2 limes juiced (about 1/4 cup)

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

-- 1 tsp. honey
+- 1 teaspoon honey

-- 1/2 tsp. salt
+- 1/2 teaspoon salt

-- 1/2 tsp. black pepper
+- 1/2 teaspoon black pepper

-- 1/3 c. olive oil
+- 1/3 cup olive oil

-- 1 medium head cabbage, shredded
+- 1 medium head cabbage shredded

-- 3 carrots, peeled & shredded
+- 3 carrots peeled & shredded

-- 1 sweet onion, chopped
+- 1 sweet onion chopped